DS-MLR: Exploiting Double Separability for Scaling up Distributed Multinomial Logistic Regression: Abstract

 \section{Abstract}

-Scaling multinomial logistic regression to datasets with very large number of data points and classes has not been trivial.
+Scaling multinomial logistic regression to datasets with very large number of data points and classes is challenging.
 This is primarily because one needs to compute the log-partition function on every data point.
 This makes distributing the computation hard.
 In this paper, we present a distributed stochastic gradient descent based optimization method (DS-MLR) for scaling up multinomial logistic regression problems to massive scale datasets without hitting any storage constraints on the data and model parameters.
-Our algorithm exploits double-separability, an attractive property we observe in the objective functions of several models in machine learning, that allows us to achieve both data as well as model parallelism simultaneously.
-In addition to being parallelizable, our algorithm can also easily be made non-blocking and asynchronous.
-We demonstrate the effectiveness of DS-MLR empirically on several real-world datasets, the largest being a reddit dataset created out of 1.7 billion user comments, where the data and parameter sizes are 228 GB and 358 GB respectively.
+Our algorithm exploits double-separability, an attractive property that allows us to achieve both data as well as model parallelism simultaneously.
+In addition, we introduce a non-blocking and asynchronous variant of our algorithm that avoids bulk-synchronization.
+We demonstrate the versatility of DS-MLR to various scenarios in data and model parallelism, through an extensive empirical study using several real-world datasets.
+In particular, we demonstrate the scalability of DS-MLR by solving an extreme multi-class classification problem on the Reddit dataset (159 GB data, 358 GB parameters) where, to the best of our knowledge, no other existing methods apply.